kng/satnogs_gr-satellites/README.md

 UDP data should be the same as GQRX produces and is supported directly with gr-satellites and some other programs<br>
 See this for more information on the UDP protocol and examples https://gqrx.dk/doc/streaming-audio-over-udp

-The pre-obs script launches gr-satellites in the background and it’s output is directed to /tmp/.satnogs/grsat_ID.log, grsat_ID.tlm, grsat_ID.kss<br>
+The pre-obs script launches gr-satellites in the background and it’s output is directed to /tmp/.satnogs/grsat_ID.log, grsat_ID.kss<br>
 It also creates a list of supported sats in the temp dir for faster access between runs.<br>
 The post-obs stops the gr_satellites and looks for kiss data, parses and creates the necessary files for upload via the satnogs-client.

-So in short, the path implemented: satnogs-flowgraphs -> udp audio (gqrx) -> decoder -> kiss -> kiss_satnogs for the binary extraction -> satnogs-client posting to the db.
+So in short, the path implemented: satnogs-flowgraphs -> udp audio (gqrx) -> decoder -> kiss -> kiss_satnogs for the binary extraction -> satnogs-client posting to the db.<br>
+The newer version of the flowgraphs also has UDP IQ data on UDP_DUMP_PORT+1 (default 7356).

 ## Installation
 Make sure to investigate if files already exists, versions changed, you already have pre/post-scripts etc. I will not be responsible for any problems so be careful when following this guide!<br>